Lalitagiri

-Lalitagiri (ଲଳିତଗିରି) (also known as Nalitagiri) is a major Buddhist complex in the Indian state of Odisha.
+Lalitagiri (ଲଳିତଗିରି) (also known as Nalitagiri) is a major Buddhist complex in the Cuttack district in the Indian state of Odisha.
 The complex is home to stupas, 'esoteric' Buddha images, and monasteries (viharas), which is the oldest site in the region.
 Significant finds at this complex include Buddha's relics.
 Tantric Buddhism was practiced at this site.

-Together with the Ratnagiri and Udayagiri sites a short distance away, Lalitagiri is part of the "Diamond Triangle".
+Together with the Ratnagiri and Udayagiri sites a short distance away, Lalitagiri is part of the "Diamond Triangle" of Buddhist sites.
 It used to be thought that one or all of these were the large Pushpagiri Vihara known from ancient records, but this has now convincingly located at a different site.

 Location

 Lalitagiri is a major center of Buddhism hemmed between the Parabhadi and Landa sandstone hills in the standalone Assian hill range.
 It is situated in the Mahanga Tahsil in Cuttack district.
 Bhubaneswar, the state capital of Odisha, is 90 km from the site, while Cuttack, the former state capital is 60 km away; Udaigiri is 8 km from Lalitagiri and Ratnagiri is 12 km away.
 Cuttack is well connected by road, rail and air services with the rest of the country.